-The General Data Protection Regulation (GDPR) is the biggest development in data protection legislation in decades.
-In essence, it is designed to bring controls on how organisations process personal data into line with 21st century developments, like social media, e-commerce, mobile data and the cloud.
+The UK General Data Protection Regulation came into effect on 1st January 2021, and it sets out the key principles, rights, and obligations for the processing of personal data in the UK.
+It is based on the EU GDPR which applied in the UK before that date, with some changes to make it work more effectively in a UK context.
+In essence, it is designed to bring controls on how organisations process personal data into line with 21st-century developments, like social media, e-commerce, mobile data and the cloud.

-You can make your systems and contracts GDPR compliant and you can bring your workforce up to date with all staff training.
-Data protection compliance training reduces the likelihood of data breaches at work and significantly strengthens your defence when dealing with the Information Commissioner’s Office.
+You can make your systems and contracts GDPR compliant, and you can bring your workforce up to date with all staff training.
+Data protection compliance training reduces the likelihood of data breaches at work and significantly strengthens your defence when dealing with the ICO.

 Today’s technology is becoming increasingly more advanced which makes computer systems harder to penetrate.
 Hackers now rely heavily on human error.

-Raising your employee’s awareness through data protection eLearning training will help ensure compliance with the principles of GDPR, and reduce the likelihood of data breaches caused by human error.
+According to a study by IBM, human error causes 95% of cyber security breaches.
+Raising all your employee’s awareness through data protection eLearning training will help ensure compliance with the principles of GDPR and reduce the likelihood of data breaches caused by human error.

-In a recent report, Managing Insider Risk through Training & Culture, data protection and privacy training professionals stated that their employees are their weakest link when it comes to information security.
-The Information Commissioner advises it is good practice to provide all staff with data protection training on or shortly after starting employment with regular refresher updates throughout their employment.
+The ICO advises it is good practice to provide all staff with data protection training on or shortly after starting employment with regular refresher updates throughout their employment.

 A recent report, ‘Cyber Security Breaches Survey 2021’, found that 83% of cyber breaches or attacks were phishing attacks – staff receiving fraudulent emails or being directed to fraudulent websites.
 The report also found that 4 in 10 businesses reported a cyber security breach or attack during 2020-2021.

 Topics covered within the course include:

 The law relating to data protection

 How to protect data in a hybrid world